Rust is quickly cementing itself as the language of choice for writing

 build up a history of your most frequently used directories and will

 then fuzzy match them when you try to jump to them.
-For example I
+For example I work

-work on Terraform code for work a lot that lives in
+on Terraform code for work a lot that lives in

 ~/code/terraform/infrastructure-as-code

-, no matter what directory
+, no matter what directory I'm

-I'm currently in I can quickly jump to there with z infra
+currently in I can quickly jump to there with z infra

 .
-Zoxide
+Zoxide also has

-also has a fancy fuzzy search integration with fzf, I'd really like
+a fancy fuzzy search integration with fzf

-choose between the two would be the best of both worlds.
+between the two would be the best of both worlds.